magnumjs/mag.js/examples/tutorials/getting-started-magjs-selectors.md

 ## Introducing State and Events

-In React each component is encapsulated and maintains its own state (if stateful).
+In MagJS each component is encapsulated and maintains its own state (if stateful).
 A stateful component can store a value in its state and pass it to its child components via props.
 This ensures that whenever a component’s state changes, the props also change.
 As a result the child components that depend on these props re-render themselves automatically.

 To reinforce this concept let’s modify our previous snippet so that a random message is displayed when a button is clicked.
 For this we will have two components: